 How to Choose the Right Weight Vest for Rucking

-Choosing the right weight vest for rucking (and other weighted activities) requires considering several factors to ensure comfort, safety, and effectiveness.
-A poorly chosen vest can lead to discomfort, injury, or hinder your progress.
-Here’s a breakdown of key features to focus on:
+Choosing the right weight vest for rucking requires careful consideration.
+A poorly chosen vest can lead to discomfort, chafing, or even injury, hindering your training progress.
+Here’s a breakdown of key features to help you make an informed decision.

 Weight Capacity & Adjustability